Creating Narrated Presentations Using Microsoft PowerPoint for Windows

 Prepare for Recording

-- To aid in the recording process, and to refer to later in proofing the transcript, it is best to have a script written out for each slide.
+- It is best to have a script written out for each slide to aid in the recording process and refer to later in proofing the transcript.
 This will ensure that content is presented in a clear, short, and precise.
-As you record, you will make errors that will require you to re-record slide narration.
+As you record, you will make errors requiring you to re-record slide narration.
 Having content written down will make that process easier.

 - Once the presentation script is ready, open the presentation in PowerPoint.